KENNEL RULES FOR VOLUNTEERS:

 • Volunteers may be held responsible for resulting veterinary bills.

 • To prevent injuries, volunteers must not grab the dogs during a fight.
 You may use a dog bed and/any large objects to separate/distract the dogs.
+Look for staff’s assistance immediately if the fight continues.
 For more information, you may consult with a supervisor or staff.

-• Volunteers must not feed any free roaming village dogs.
+• Volunteers must not feed any free roaming village dogs around the centre.

 • Volunteers must keep their distance from the village dogs when walking HKDR dogs.